-Public Middle and High School students who demonstrate talent and ability in the theatre arts, but have a lack of resources to receive high level training prior to college.
+Public Middle and High School students who come from populations historically marginalized in our industry, who demonstrate talent and ability in the theatre arts but lack the economic resources to receive high level training prior to college.
 The student’s area of focus can be from any aspect of theatre from performance, to design, to writing, to stage management.

-Applicants who can demonstrate their talent through an audition video or portfolio.
+Applicants who can demonstrate their talent and passion through an audition video or portfolio.